xcart/xcart-docs/_pages/kb_en/look_and_feel/adding_recipient_addresses_for_email_notifications.md

        * notifications about the creation, modification and processing of orders (sent to the Sales department and the customer);
        * notifications about the shipping of orders (sent to the customer);
  notifications about failed and canceled orders (sent to the Sales department);
-       * notification about the generation of the store's safe mode access key (the message with your Hard and Soft reset links).<br /><br />
+       * notification about the generation of the store's safe mode access key (the message with your Hard and Soft reset links).

     This email is also used as the 'to' address for the following email messages:
        * notification about the generation of the store's safe mode access key (the message with your Hard and Soft reset links);
        * notifications about failed administrator login attempts